eellak/fossbot-web-simulator/README.md

 Additionally, crafting accurate representations of each robotic component (like ultrasonic sensor, line sensor and light sensor) for the fossbot from scratch posed another significant challenge.
 I meticulously matched these virtual parts to their real-world counterparts, aiming for authenticity and flawless functionality within the simulation.

 Addressing the complexities of the socketio server presented another hurdle.
-To ensure seamless message routing without message conflicts in multiple fossbot scenarios, I conceived a centralized message distributor within the simulation, expertly harnessing socketio's capabilities.
+To ensure seamless message routing without message conflicts in multiple fossbot scenarios, I conceived a centralized message distributor within the simulation, effectively utilizing socketio's capabilities.

 Furthermore, devising a **dynamic** level generation process encompassing obstacles, terrain, and image integration onto the floor also demanded innovative problem-solving techniques.